Skip to main content

 }

-The dynamic envelope produced by .toDynamicJson(params, values) is the body for POST /v1/query.
-Below are the three equivalent ways to send it:
+The dynamic envelope produced by .toDynamicJson(...) / .to_dynamic_json(...) is the body for POST /v1/query.
+Below are the five equivalent ways to send it:

 });

-.toJsonString() returns the raw batch (no envelope, no parameters) for deployment as a stored route — covered below.
+.toJsonString() / .to_json_string() returns the raw batch (no envelope, no parameters), the form that goes into a bundle - covered below.

-For routes you want to deploy alongside the rest of your application, wrap each query function with registerRead or registerWrite and pass them all to defineQueries.
+Registered bundles are available in TypeScript, Rust, and Python.
+Go v1 does not generate or register bundles; keep Go application queries dynamic-first with client.Exec(ctx, request, &out).
+To keep a set of queries organized and generate a single queries.json artifact, wrap each query function with registerRead or registerWrite and pass them all to defineQueries.
 The bundle’s generate(path) method writes a single queries.json in the exact shape the runtime expects.

 import {